Skip To Main Content

 Safe Schools Alert

-Our district is now using SafeSchools Alert, a tip reporting service that allows students, staff, and parents to submit safety concerns to our administration five different ways:
+Our district is now using SafeSchools Alert, a tip reporting service that allows students, staff, and parents to submit safety concerns to our administration five different ways.
+Tips may be submitted anonymously.

 1. App: Search for “SafeSchools Alert” in the App Store to download for free